arjun-menon/Distributed-Graph-Algorithms/Maximal-Independent-Set/ReadMe.md

     [2012-10-12 08:22:27,897]runtime:INFO: ***** Statistics *****
     * Total procs: 11

-I performed more runs and got additional solutions `I, B, F` and `J, B, G`.
+More runs yielded even more solutions like `I, B, F` and `J, B, G`.
+They've been omitted for brevity's sake.

+---